MojoliciousDotIO/mojolicious.io/blog/2017/12/10/day-10-give-the-customer-what-they-want/index.markdown

   description: Using content negotiation to create APIs that support multiple response formats.
 ---
 Writing an API can be as easy as taking the results of some database query and presenting it to the user.
-A more advanced can often present the data in one of multiple formats.
+A more advanced one can often present the data in one of multiple formats.
 The user can then specify which format they want.

 JSON is currently the most popular format for new APIs.